Anitra-Hernandez/AAI520_Group2Project/README.md

 ### 2. Install the required Python libraries:

-pip install torch transformers nltk
+pip install torch transformers nltk os scikit-learn tqdm

 ### 3. Download the Cornell Movie Dialogues dataset and place the files (movie_lines.txt and movie_conversations.txt) in a dataset/ directory.